voici5986/flymd/README.en.md

 Performance
 - Lazy load highlighter and renderer; pure TypeScript; lean event wiring

+Development & Build
+- Run
+  - Dev: `npm run dev`
+  - Tauri Dev: `npm run tauri:dev`
+- Build
+  - Frontend: `npm run build`
+  - Tauri Package: `npm run tauri:build`
+- Optional dependency (for PDF Outline only):
+  - `npm i pdfjs-dist`
+  - The app lazy‑loads PDF.js to parse PDF bookmarks and only when the “Outline” tab is viewed for a PDF.

 Install
 - Download the latest assets from Releases and run the installer
 - Requirements: Windows 10/11 (x64) / Linux / macOS; WebView2 on Windows